Maralixibat

 CYP3A4 substrates

-Maralixibat is also an inhibitor of CYP3A4 based on in-vitro studies.
+Maralixibat is an inhibitor of CYP3A4 based on in vitro studies.
 An increase of plasma levels of CYP3A4 substrates (e.g., midazolam, simvastatin) can therefore not be excluded and caution is advised when administering such compounds concomitantly.

-Maralixibat has not been sufficiently studied in patients with liver impairment.
-Close monitoring is advised for patients with end-stage liver disease or progression to decompensation.
+Due to minimal absorption of maralixibat, no dose adjustment is required for patients with hepatic impairment.
+Close monitoring is, however, advised for patients with end-stage liver disease or progression to decompensation.

 Pregnancy